RichieRob/PredictionPerpsDocs/docs/FullReadMe/Accounting/SyntheticLiquidity/SyntheticAccounting.md

-# Ledger Accounting
+# Synthetic Liquidity Accounting

-This document details the internal accounting of the ledger, specifically how `freeCollateral`, `USDCSpent`, `layOffset`, and `tilt` are updated to manage Back and Lay token operations, as implemented in the provided Solidity contracts.
+This document details the internal accounting of the ledger, including the addition of the synthetic Liquidity, specifically how `freeCollateral`, `USDCSpent`, `layOffset`, and `tilt` are updated to manage Back and Lay token operations, as implemented in the provided Solidity contracts.
-It assumes familiarity with the [LedgerOverview](LedgerOverview.md) and focuses solely on the accounting mechanics for these operations.
+It assumes familiarity with the [**LedgerOverview**](LedgerOverview.md) and focuses solely on the accounting mechanics for these operations.

 ## Innovation